duydao92/w11-test/README.md

 ### The database

 Create a database user with `CREATEDB` priveleges:
-* The login username that you must use is "express_assessment_app"
+* The login username that you must use is "app_academy"
-* The login password that you must use is "3GsLEDYhcCi4WJ8y"
+* The login password that you must use is "password"

 Initialize Sequelize in your assessment and use the following configuration in your `config/config.json` file: